jvenncpe/2024.01_E_Commerce_Data_Pipeline_Market_Insights_with_Python_and_Power_BI/README.md

 #### [Power BI Report View - Output Link Here](https://app.powerbi.com/view?r=eyJrIjoiMjkxZWRmMDEtNDJhMC00ZGY3LWEwMWItZDE2OTcxODU5OTRkIiwidCI6IjQwNWNhNjU3LThiNjQtNDAwMy04ZDMyLTkyYWYyZjU5Y2UwNCIsImMiOjEwfQ%3D%3D)

 # E-Commerce Data Pipeline and Competitive Insights with Python and Power BI
-Analyzed Amazon e-commerce data, cleaned, and imported to SQL Server with Python.
-Developed a Python script for web scraping market competition, storing the data in a staging table before cleaning and moving to production.
-Created a Power BI dashboard and a machine learning model to predict freight costs.
+Imported historical dataset into SQL Server using Python and developed a Python script to web scrape market competition that were then initially stored in a SQL staging table for data cleaning before importing to SQL production table to be used for Power BI dashboard and machine learning.

 ## Dataset Context
 <p align="center">